 The sections below describe the volunteer roles that parents will be asked to fill each season.

 Team Coach/Assistant Coach

 Each team has a head coach and then one or two assistant coaches.
-All parents who volunteer as coaches must have a valid CRC – please see the CRC page for details.
+All parents who volunteer as coaches must have a valid Police Information Check (PIC) – please see the PIC page for details.
 Coaches are encouraged to attend the Al Herback Teaching for Tomorrow courses which are held each Spring.
 Little League International also provides an excellent online resource centre: Little League University.